Search

 Connecting the people.
 Fifteenth Avenue to Welcome Bay

 Our city is growing fast.
-The Fifteenth Avenue, Turret Road and Welcome Bay Road route links many communities and provides an alternative to the state highways across and around the harbour.
+The Fifteenth Avenue, Turret Road and Welcome Bay Road route links many communities and is going to become increasingly important as our city grows.

 What are we proposing?